Course Syllabus

 Week 10

-F: Medical imaging: x-rays to MRI; slides
+F: Medical imaging: x-rays to MRI Links to an external site.; Download slides

 Reading: Last Chapter